mku11/Salmon-AES-CTR/README.md

 #### C/C++
 There is no SalmonDrive and SalmonStream support for C/C++ but you can use the Salmon native AES-NI subroutines directly.
 For a full working C++ sample see: [Samples](https://github.com/mku11/Salmon-AES-CTR/tree/main/samples)

+### Package Management
+To learn how to integrate the Salmon library packages into your project with Maven, Gradle, or VS Studio see [Package Management](https://github.com/mku11/Salmon-AES-CTR/docs/Package_Management.md)

 ### Specifications
 Want to know more about Salmon specs and subprojects?